analogdevicesinc/ai8x-training/README.md

 *Note: The syntax for the optional YAML file is described below.
 The same file can be used for both `quantize.py` and `ai8xize.py`.*

+`quantize.py` does not need access to the dataset.

 #### Example and Evaluation

 Copy the working and tested weight files into the `trained/` folder of the `ai8x-synthesis` project.